ejtagle/group_permutator/README.md

-	--max-sep-sz=XX    Maximum separator size, in characters, default: 64 --min-pw-sz=XX     Minimum password length to generate, in characters, default: 8 --max-pw-sz=XX     Maximum password length to generate, in characters, default: 16 --uc               Also try the same words in uppercase, default: do not --lc               Also try the same words in lowercase, default: do not --cc               Also try the same words capitalized,  default: do not
+	--max-sep-sz=XX    Maximum separator size, in characters, default: 64 --min-pw-sz=XX     Minimum password length to generate, in characters, default: 8 --max-pw-sz=XX     Maximum password length to generate, in characters, default: 16 --max-depth=XX   \tMaximum count of groups to be used for each password, default: 64 --uc               Also try the same words in uppercase, default: do not --lc               Also try the same words in lowercase, default: do not --cc               Also try the same words capitalized,  default: do not